Recent advances in perturbative QCD at high density: Bulk viscosity

-Recently, the bulk viscosity of unpaired QM was extended to an unprecedented N2LO accuracy in a series of works, of which \cite{CruzRojas:2024etx} only accounted for the non-leptonic process $u+d \leftrightarrow u+s$, valid at very small temperatures, while \cite{Hernandez:2025zxw,Sappi:2025tcx} added the effects of semileptonic processes using a two-component "Burgers fluid" description.
-As seen from Fig.~\ref{fig:bulk}, taken from \cite{CruzRojas:2024etx}, the results display a strong sensitivity to the perturbative order even at baryon densities of order $40n_s$, highlighting the need to drive the calculations towards higher loop levels and possibly consider approches rooted in holography \cite{Hoyos:2020hmq}.
+Recently, the bulk viscosity of unpaired QM was extended to an unprecedented N2LO accuracy in a series of works, of which \cite{CruzRojas:2024etx} only accounted for the non-leptonic process $u+d \leftrightarrow u+s$, a valid approximation at very small temperatures, while \cite{Hernandez:2025zxw,Sappi:2025tcx} also added the effects of semileptonic processes using a two-component "Burgers' fluid" description.
+As seen from Fig.~\ref{fig:bulk}, taken from \cite{CruzRojas:2024etx}, the results display a strong sensitivity to the perturbative order even at baryon densities of order $40n_s$, highlighting the need to drive the calculations towards higher loop levels and possibly consider approches such as holography \cite{Hoyos:2020hmq}.
 Here, the thermal LTD framework will undoubtedly be an invaluable asset, but the efforts must be complemented with $O(\alpha_s)$ corrections to the electroweak rates, currently under investigation \cite{rates}.

+Finally, we note that the bulk viscosity is expected to be highly sensitive to quark pairing (see, e.g., the discussion in \cite{Schmitt:2017efp}), and to this end, all unpaired results for the quantity should merely be viewed as starting points in the investigation of true bulk viscous effects.
+As this topic, however, extends rather far from the scope of these conference proceedings, we refrain from a more extensive discussion of the issue here.